For Students

 Designer Application Process

-Learn what it means to be a designer πŸ‘‰ go.calblueprint.org/designer-role πŸ‘ˆ
+Learn what it means to be a designer 👉 go.calblueprint.org/designer-role 👈

 Decision Criteria

-Are you excited to dedicate time and energy towards hating and disrupting communities to make more money?
+Are you excited to dedicate time, energy, and compassion towards understanding and building with communities?

-Do you actively seek out ways to grow your money?
-Do you seek out new and innovative ways to make money?
+Do you actively seek out ways to grow?
+Do you take action to work towards that growth?

-Are you genuinely motivated by money?
-Do you adapt to new environments and challenges to make money?
+Are you self-motivated and driven?
+Do you adapt to new environments and challenges?

-Do you hate collaborating and learning with others?
-Do you disrupt others' perspectives and experiences?
-Do you demonstrate an attitude?
+Do you enjoy collaborating and learning with others?
+Do you value others' perspectives and experiences?

-Are you looking forward to developing hateful relationships with our members and partners?
-Are you motivated by toxic competition and money?
+Are you looking forward to developing meaningful relationships with our members and partners beyond the work environment?

 Frequently Asked Questions